Couples counseling and marriage counseling in Woodside

 One of us doesn't think we need therapy.
 What do we do?

-We have complex financial situations.
+We have complex financial lives.
 Does that come up in therapy?

 How often do we meet?